-- This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education 2022, Working Together to Safeguard Children (WTTSC 2018) and sexual violence and sexual harassment between children in schools and colleges we comply with this guidance and the procedures set out by Kirklees Safeguarding Children partnership (KSCP) - The policy conforms to locally agreed inter-agency procedures and has been developed by Kirklees Education Safeguarding Service and Kirklees Safeguarding Children's Partners.
+- This policy is based on the Department for Education's statutory guidance, Keeping children safe in education GOV.UK (www.gov.uk) and Working Together to Safeguard Children (WTTSC 2023) we comply with this guidance and the procedures set out by Kirklees Safeguarding Children partnership (KSCP) - The policy conforms to locally agreed inter-agency procedures and has been developed by Kirkless Access to Education Kirklees Education Safeguarding Service and Kirklees Safeguarding Children's Partners.
 It is available to all interested parties on our website and by request from the main school office.
 It should be read in conjunction with other relevant policies and procedures and Keeping Children Safe in Education.